open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 1. Finally, force reload the Planet page in your browser and verify your community planet version is updated.

 NOTE: If you see an error message during the upgrade process please try again.

+## Add HTML Games to Planet Nation "vi"

+Follow the instructions at [Add HTML Games to Planet Nation "vi"](vi-html-games.md).

 ## Useful Links